marthijn/Sidio.MailBluster/README.md

 }
 ```

-## Logging
+# Logging
-Be aware when the log level `Trace` is used, sensitive data might be logged.
+⚠️ Be aware when the log level `Trace` is used, sensitive data (e.g. email address, names) might be logged.
+It is recommended
+not to use trace logging in production environments.

 # Feature status
 - [x] Manage leads